-To calculate shipping costs from Vermont to your address.
-Visit the US Postal Services site.
+All Val Cox Frit is shipped from this 198 year-old farmhouse in Vermont.
+To calculate shipping costs from Vermont to your address, visit the US Postal Services site.

-If you have any questions about shipping or see something that doesn't look right, please ask me about it.
+If you have any questions about shipping please ask me about it.

 Val Cox Frit was established in 2002 and it was common to refer to the standard jar of frit as a 4oz jar.
-That's an average weight but not always accurate since each frit color weighs differently depending on the metal oxides it contains.
+That's an average weight and not always accurate since each frit color weighs differently depending on the metal oxides it contains.
 For instance, blue tones tend to be lighter while pinks and purples tend to be heavier.
 In any case, having a rough idea of weight is helpful for calculating shipping.

 The half-jar is half the size of the standard jar and holds half the amount of frit.

 The sample bag holds one level tablespoon.
 The average weight of the sample bag is one ounce, or about 25 grams.

 All of Val Cox Frit is made with premium furnace glass (96coe).
 The metal oxides that give furnace glass its intense color also make it more elastic.
-This means that Val Cox frit is compatible with Moretti/Effetre/Vetrofond (104COE) and Bullseye (90COE) as long as you use it in moderation.
+This means that Val Cox frit is compatible with Moretti / Effetre / Vetrofond (104COE) as long as you use it in moderation.
 A conservative rule of thumb is 5% of the weight of the bead.
-This rule of thumb works to your advantage in your designs as well.
+This rule of thumb works to your advantage in designs as well.
 Since furnace glass colors can be intense, applying a small amount not only works best but looks best.

 Orange will become black where it comes in contact with silver foil.